swei12345/Generalized-sPCA/Bi-Iterative Algorithm/README.md

 <img src="https://github.com/swei12345/Generalized-sPCA/assets/114754235/77d93cee-8972-4a55-8d4d-a67493e02ea3" width="650" height="350">
 </p>

 #### Currently, the iterative algorithms are sometimes very slow.
 The most time-consuming step is the proximal projection step implemented naively with `CVXR`.
 Such implementations use the large, but very sparse incidence matrix of a k-NN graph, as a dense matrix in the regularization.
+This leads to issues on storage and runtime.